Kerbalism/Kerbalism/docs/about.rst

 **I want to add support for Kerbalism to my parts**

 - Add the appropriate modules to your parts.
-Check the `Kerbalism documentation`_ for the module specifications.
+Check the `Kerbalism modules`_ documentation for the module specifications.

 **I want to interact with Kerbalism in my code**